bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

        // $server   = $_SERVER['SERVER_NAME'];
 {% endhighlight %}

-This `bind parameter` is very useful for testing.
+This `bind parameter` is also very useful for testing.

 ### Resource Parameter

-We can bind the status of other resource to parameter with `@ResourceParam` annotation.
+We can bind the status of another resource to a parameter with the `@ResourceParam` annotation.

 {% highlight php %}
 <?php